seankerr/rust-http-box/examples/http1_intro.md

 doing so, you will also have a `Parser` instance for each of your `HttpHandler` implementations.
 This helps keep code clean at the cost of a bit more memory being used by multiple `Parser` instances.
-This is not to say that you are unable to write a single `HttpHandler` instance that handles all methods of parsing.
+This is not to say that you are unable to write a single `HttpHandler` implementation that handles all methods of parsing.

 # Callbacks